Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 As a **user**, I want to learn about the different instruments used in an orchestra

 - I've created a quiz that will teach the user about the different instruments and instrument sections in an orchestra.
-- If the user guesses the answer to a question correctly, they will be provided with some facts about that specific instrument.
+- If the user guesses the answer to a question correctly, they will be provided with some facts about that specific instrument along with the option to play an audio clip of that instrument.
-- If the user guesses incorrectly, they will be encourage to try again until they answer the question correctly.
+- If the user guesses incorrectly, they will be encouraged to try again until they answer the question correctly.

 As a **user**, I want feedback as I answer each of the questions in the quiz

 - I've added a well done message and a try again message to each question.
-- If the user guesses correctly, they
+- If the user guesses correctly, they will be provided with some facts about that specific instrument along with the option to play an audio clip of that instrument.

 As a **user**, I want to have a fun playing the quiz and also have fun learning